The Songs of Distant Earth: Setting

+Adaptations

+No screen adaptations of the novel have been made, though the original 1958 short story was adapted as a radio play by the BBC in 1962, directed by Charles Parr and produced by John Gibson.
+Writing in The Observer, Paul Ferris opined that it was "better than the average space fiction" and it contained a "shuddery juxtaposition of complicated technology and simple fear."

 Cross-media influences

 Multi-instrumentalist and composer Mike Oldfield wrote an entire album based on – and entitled – The Songs of Distant Earth, which was released in 1994.
 The album has a foreword written by Clarke.
 Oldfield included a CD-ROM multi-media interactive exploration animation software on some of the locations from the book, including the "Hibernaculum".
 The album has been re-released in a package with the original short story, the movie outline and the CD-ROM.

 The ending song and final chapter of Muv-Luv Unlimited are both named after The Songs of Distant Earth, following the theme of every chapter having been named after a relevant or semi-relevant sci-fi story.

 The final part of 1987 science fiction anime Space Fantasia 2001 Nights is named "The Songs of Distant Earth".